19hours/sg-statutes/Acts/State Courts Act.md

 [15/2010 wef 02/01/2011]

+[Act 5 of 2014 wef 07/03/2014]

-(3) A subordinate court may at any time order that no person shall —
+(3) A State Court may at any time order that no person shall —

 (a) publish the name, address or photograph of any witness in any matter or proceeding or any part thereof tried or held or to be tried or held before it, or any evidence or any other thing likely to lead to the identification of any such witness; or